SDGforskning/sdg-strings/SDG07_query_action_WoS.md

           )
     )
     OR
-    ( "energy efficiency"
+      ("energy efficiency"
       NEAR/5
             ("policy" OR "policies" OR "framework$" OR "legislation" OR "strateg*" OR "management" OR "planning" OR "plan" OR "plans"
             OR "initiative$" OR "intervention$"
             OR "incentive$" OR "investment$" OR "investing" OR "invest" )
       )
     OR
-    ( "energy efficiency"
+      ("energy efficiency"
       NEAR/15
-          ((("energy" OR "green") NEAR/2 "certificat*")
+            ("green bond$" OR "climate bond$"
-          OR "green bond$" OR "climate bond$"
+            OR ("certificat*" NEAR/2 ("energy" OR "green"))
             OR "energy sustainability"
             OR "minimum energy performance" OR "energy labelling" OR "energy standard$" OR "energy efficiency standard$" OR "sustainable development"
             )
       )
 )
 ```